rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 description: "How to create your own collectable token on RSK network using Truffle framework, Open Zeppelin libraries and a react frontend."
 ---

-In this tutorial, you will learn about blockchain programming from scratch by building a fully decentralized application step-by-step.
+In this tutorial, you will learn about blockchain programming from scratch by building a fully decentralized application (DApp), step by step.
-You will also learn how to create your own collectable token on the RSK blockchain network using the Truffle framework, Open Zeppelin(OZ) libraries, and build a frontend with the `create-react-app`.
+You will also learn how to create your own collectable token on the RSK blockchain network using the Truffle framework, Open Zeppelin (OZ) libraries, and build a front end with React, using `create-react-app`.

 We will create a dapp inspired by the popular website [Cryptokitties](https://www.cryptokitties.co/), a popular blockchain game where you can collect and breed digital cats.